San Francisco 49ers free agency capsule

 RESTRICTED FREE AGENTS: None.

 NEEDS: 49ers answered biggest question last month when they signed quarterback Jimmy Garoppolo to $137.5 million contract after he led them to five straight wins following midseason trade with New England.
-Task this spring will be to get Garoppolo help and upgrade
+Then San Francisco got a head start on free agency by signing former nemesis Richard Sherman to upgrade at cornerback following his release from Seattle.
+The task this spring will be to get Garoppolo help and improve the pass rush on

 More AP NFL: pro32.ap.org and twitter.com/AP_NFL